SebastianLazarte/N-Puzzle-Solver/README.md

 Two classes were used: Board, Solver

-Board performs all actions that involve the board, such as: generate random initial state and change the states.
+Board performs all actions that involve the board, such as: generate random initial state and change the states

 Solver contains the algoritms y create the paths.

 ### BFS